clstmbrly/piv-guides/_networkconfig/2b_domaincontrollers.md

 NEED INTRO

-_**Use Case:** We would like to use a local enterprise Microsoft CA to issue a Domain Controller certificate to the Domain Controller server.
+(formerly Use Case--convert to Intro, per JP)_We would like to use a local enterprise Microsoft CA to issue a Domain Controller certificate to the Domain Controller server.
 The server must have a certificate installed with the appropriate fields/values as a prerequisite to enabling authorized users with PIV credentials (i.e., PIV cards) to log into domain-connected devices._

 {% include alert-info.html content="These procedures are accurate for using Microsoft 2012 Server, Standard Edition, for CA and Domain Controller servers (as of March 2017" %}